gabehollombe-aws/step-functions-workshop/website/content/_index.md

 Below, we're using the Serverless Framework, via `sls invoke ...`, to directly invoke a deployed AWS Lambda function with our desired payloads.
 We haven't started AWS Step Functions yet.
 Here, we are just exploring the surface area of the Lambda functions that we will begin to orchestrate using Step Functions a bit later on in this workshop.
 {{% /notice %}}

-1. Submit a new application.
+Step 1.
+Submit a new application.
 In the terminal, run:

     ```bash
     sls invoke -f SubmitApplication --data='{ "name": "Spock", "address": "123 Enterprise Street" }'